michael2012z/BitBible/markdown/Etheridge/files/John.md

 22. Jihuda saith to him, (it was not Scarjuta,) My Lord, how to us wilt thou manifest thyself, and not to the world?

-23. Jeshu replied, and said to him, He who loveth me, my word keepeth, and my Father will love him, and unto him we come, and a dwelling-placeA mansion. with him we make.
+23. Jeshu replied, and said to him, He who loveth me, my word keepeth, and my Father will love him, and unto him we come, and a dwelling-place

 24. But he who loveth me not, keepeth not my word.
 And the word that you hear is not mine, but of the Father who sent me.